University of Hartford

 How to get a copy of your

-Those that are enrolled in this program may also get a copy of their insurance
+Students that are enrolled in the University of Hartford program may download a copy of their insurance

 card and policy information through our insurance company’s website.